 States that follow this advice need to follow up with laws forbidding vagrancy.
 The program would be installed in two phases:

-Announcements are made and advertised in all media that in six months all welfare will cease, without exception.
+Announcements are made and advertised in all media that in six months, all welfare will cease without exception.
 Those wishing to continue receiving benefits in another state are invited to obtain bus tickets, available immediately.
 The community learns that new laws will begin when welfare disappears.
 Begging and vagrancy will be illegal and punishable by severe, strike-one mandatory prison sentences and fines.
-Leaflets are handed out to bums, billboards explain the message, and posters go up all around homeless areas.
+Leaflets are handed out to bums, billboards explain the message, and posters go up around homeless areas.
 TV and radio blare the information out constantly.
 Newspapers have full-page ads.
 Nobody can use the excuse they did not know.

 Within months the State will revitalize.
 Sidewalks will be clean and free of bums.
-Pedestrians and tourists will walk along without being molested or catching third world diseases.
+Pedestrians and tourists will walk along without being molested or catching third-world diseases.
 Saved taxes would amount to a fortune, bringing the government coffers back into the black.
 Crime would plummet, and law and order would prevail.
 Society would never look back.
 Meanwhile, all other states would have to take an increase in their welfare recipients.
 Some would start campaigning to copy you.

 Before long, other states would copy your program.
 Populations of bums would begin moving out of those states and into others.
 The number offering easy welfare would shrink.
-The few last ones would be so poor and overrun with tramps their governments would be thrown out by angry populations, intent on change.
+The few last ones would be so poor and overrun with tramps their governments would be thrown out by angry populations intent on change.

 Eventually, all states would eliminate welfare, and America would be great again.

 So – who will start the ball rolling?
 Which State leader has the guts and the honesty to admit this is what is needed?
 Whoever that is, such service would stand them in good stead for a future role as POTUS.